greiman/DigitalIO/readme.txt

 interrupts disabled since it will not be atomic if interrupts are enabled.
 PinIO::writeI() is faster than the PinIO::write() function.

-PinIO::write() must be used with interrupts enabled since it disables interrupt before accessing the pin and then enables interrupts.
+PinIO::write() can be used with interrupts enabled or disabled.

 A software SPI class is included in SoftSPI.h.
 The only example for SoftSPI is a scope test for development.